 Different levels of throttling

-After API-level throttling tiers are set and the API is published, at subscription time, the consumers of the API can log in to the API Store and select which tier they are interested in as follows:
+API-level throttling tiers are defined when Creating an API using the API Publisher.
+At subscription time, the consumers of the API can log in to the API Store and select which tier they are interested in as follows:

 According to the tiers s/he selects, the subscriber is granted a maximum number of requests to the API.

 Manage Tiers permission can set role-based permissions to API-level access throttling tiers.
 This is done using the Tier Permissions menu of API Publisher as shown below.
 For each tier, you can specify a comma-separated list of roles and either Allow or Deny access to the list.